-Certificate Program Graduation Requirements

-Students are eligible to graduate if the following criteria have been met:
+Certificate Program Graduation Requirements Students are eligible to graduate if the following criteria have been met:

-- 1. All requirements for the selected certificate program are satisfied. - A minimum of one-half of the quarter hours required for the certificate program are completed in actual class time through Baker College.
+- 1 All we available a state for the collected contrib - 1.
+All requirements for the selected certificate program are satisfied. - 2.
+A minimum of one-half of the quarter hours required for the certificate program are completed in actual class time through Baker College.
 Courses below the 100 level do not apply to this requirement. - 3.
 A minimum of 12 quarter hours completed through Baker College are within the program's major area of study. - 4.
 A minimum cumulative grade point average of 2.0 is achieved. - A graduation application is completed and submitted.
 In certain circumstances a degree or certificate may be awarded in the absence of a graduation application.